MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-external-table-security-roles.md

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the roles they're assigned.
 On external tables, the only security role is `admins`.
 External table `admins` have the ability to view, modify, and remove the external table and external table entities.

-In this article, you'll learn how to use management commands to [view existing external table admins](#view-existing-external-table-admins) as well as [add and remove external table admins](#add-and-remove-external-table-admins).
+In this article, you'll learn how to use management commands to [view existing admins](#view-existing-admins) as well as [add and remove admins](#add-and-remove-admins) on external tables.

 > [!NOTE]
 >
 > * To alter external table admins, you must be an AllDatabasesAdmin, a Database Admin, or an External Table Admin.
 > * For more information, see [role-based access control](access-control/role-based-access-control.md).

-## View existing external table admins
+## View existing admins

 Before you begin adding or removing principals, use the `.show` command to see which principals already have admin access on the external table.